fadado/jqt/docs/content/content.md

 ### Front matter

-_jqt_ extracts the YAML front matter, located at the very beginning of the file, and injects it into the render stage under a global JSON object named `.page`.
+<%cite jqt> extracts the YAML front matter, located at the very beginning of the file,
+and injects it into the render stage under a global JSON object named `.page`.

 ### Body

-Pandoc translates the document body to HTML, and _jqt_ injects it into the render stage under the global JSON scalar `.page._content`.
+Pandoc translates the document body to HTML, and <%cite jqt> injects it into the render stage under the global JSON scalar `.page._content`.
 If the document contains fenced code blocks specifying the language of the code block, the related highlight CSS code will be in the scalar `.page._highlight`.
 Also, the HTML table of contents is available in the scalar `.page._toc`, and the path to the document